lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/05-Basic-UI-Kit/README.md

 Now it's time to create your first component.
 Let's begin with an easy one, **the main title**.

 Select the text tool, and create a title with a size of `48px` in `bold`.
-When it's done, don't forget to click on the **create component** button at the top of your workspace.
-It's really import to do that, if you forget about it you will not find this component in the assets tab during the wireframe creation.
+When it's done, don't forget to click on the **create component** button at the top of your workspace. **It's really important to do that** If you forget about it you will not find this component in the assets tab during the wireframe creation.

 Here is an example of what you have to do: